 579 & below

-If your interest rate is too high on the car you buy, you risk becoming “underwater” on your car loan very quickly.
+If your annual percentage rate (APR) is too high on the car you buy, you risk becoming “underwater” on your car loan very quickly.
 Being underwater on a loan means you owe more on your car than it’s worth.
 This can make it hard to sell without losing money.
 Also, if you total the car in an accident, your insurance check might not cover the value of the car if you’re underwater.

 That’s why it’s so important to take a deep look at your finances before financing a car, which takes us to step three.